khushijain21/Obsidian/LFX/Week6 - LFX Mentorship.md

+What was achieved:
-- Worked on implementing Opennamespace functionality for zapcore.
+- Worked on implementing Opennamespace functionality for zap bridge.
 Updated tests and optimized code for memory.
-I think we can say that we have a good enough bridge ready.
+I think we can say we have a good enough bridge ready.

 Learnings/Resources that were helpful: